Shin-yaKoga/abos_toy-kit/README.md

     `add_hook --stage poststop "pwu_notify" container_stop`
 #### post-condition
   - ABOS is in the sleep state.
   - When the wake up cause is occurred then ABOS resumes (i.e. leave the sleep state).
+  Then the container starts again by the atmark-power-utils service.
 #### basic flow
   1. `podman_start` creates a container from the container image and starts it
   2. Just before the container starts, the application code is deploying into that container